 - Also include a photo that represents the ‘big picture’ or surrounding conditions.
 An example would be the grass surrounding a problem area that includes the problem area, the full images of an insect or plant, showing the top and underside views, along with any distinctive colorations or patterns.

 - For identification purposes, it is often helpful to place a ruler alongside the subject to show size.
 You can also use other common items such as a coin or ink pen.

 - In the case of insect damage, take a photo of the insect, damage, and mound/nest if possible.
 Be clear if you are wanting ID, control methods, or both.

-- Specifically for tree issues – pics needed are: close-up of problem area, pic of whole tree and surroundings, pic that shows canopy well, pic that shows trunk and root flare.
+- Specifically for tree issues – pictures needed are: close-up of problem area, pic of whole tree and surroundings, pic that shows canopy well, pic that shows trunk and root flare.
 (Definitions – Canopy is the uppermost part of the tree made up of branches and leaves; Trunk – the main stem apart from limbs and roots; Root Flare – the area around the base of the trunk where support roots emerge.)

 IMAGES ALONE MAY NOT PROVIDE ENOUGH INFORMATION, SO INCLUDE SOME OF THE FOLLOWING INFORMATION ALONG WITH QUESTIONS AND OTHER DESCRIPTIONS:

 - Plant location/conditions – sun, shade, wet, dry, soil type